 Amsterdam museums prices

 The Rijksmuseum is one of the Netherlands’ most famous and largest museums with artifacts and exhibits dating back hundreds of years.
-While the Van Gogh museum is a museum full of the works of famous Vincent Van Gogh.
+The Van Gogh Museum is a museum full of the works of the famous Vincent Van Gogh.

 Day trips from Amsterdam – prices and ideas